sarakhan13/gun_violence_mitigation/README.md

 Introduction:

-Project Objectives
+Project Objectives:
 Over the years gun violence such as mass shootings and hate crimes have increased in the USA.
 “In 2021, the most recent year for which complete data is available, 48,830 people died from gun-related injuries in the U.S, according to the CDC”.
 In addition, due to many advancements in AI, in particular using object detection/ recognition to interact with users in real time.
 Therefore, we plan to train AI to detect a suspect’s actions before the damage is caused and alert individuals nearby to avoid neighborhoods that may be dangerous.

-Project Goals
+Project Goals:
 We have chosen to utilize the Washington DC homicide crime dataset from the last six years.
 This dataset will facilitate our analysis of several key aspects, including the average age of suspects, comparisons of neighborhood crime rates, and seasonal crime rate variations.

 Data Management:

-Dataset
+Dataset:
 Two different datasets were used to optimize the project objectives: one focusing on incidents, including mostly homicide and non-fatal shooting crime data, and the other focusing on suspects.
 These datasets contain comprehensive information on incidents and suspects in the DC area from 2018 to 2023.
 The data comes from D.C.
 Witness, a nonprofit organization dedicated to increasing public awareness of such incidents.

-Data Preparation
+Data Preparation:
 The project was executed using Databricks, leveraging SQL and Python for data processing.
 Several libraries, functions and components were used for various tasks:
 Merging datasets: SparkSession and DataFrame columns(Col) Linear regression: StringIndexer, OneHotEncoder, VectorAssembler,  and Pipeline